-Recently, I had the opportunity to head down to our watch factory in Southern China to conduct a factory audit with some clients.
-From inspecting each stage of manufacture you can gain valuable insight into the possibilities of product development and all the assembly process and the industry.
+Recently, we had the opportunity to head down to our watch factory in Southern China to conduct a factory audit with some clients.
+From inspecting each stage of manufacturing, you can gain valuable insights into the possibilities of product development and all the assembly process and the industry.

 Let us take you through a step by step process and things to look out for: